nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2024-11-25-find-a-organisation.md

 >**As it will** be clear what can use and accepted formats, while because not partial matching this is ok with tech

 We evolved to remove multiple things to search by and only test workplace id as that was determined by policy to be the block as to whether they can continue in the journey or not.
 If they don't have at this point then no point going further.

+>**We believe that** adding a new option in signposting page to find a organisation
+>**Will be a useful feature for** BSA staff
+>**As it will** suit the different intentions they are coming with of process a claim, find a org, register a org, which are all different things.

 #### Outcomes to consider for further design development: